yuming14/DIANE/README.md

 # DIANE
-code for the project "Unsupervised Patient Phenotyping for Large-Scale EHR via Distributed Bi-Factored Inference"
+Code for the project "Unsupervised Patient Phenotyping for Large-Scale EHR via Distributed Bi-Factored Inference"